Growing pumpkins is a delightful experience that your family and friends can enjoy together!

-This is the practice of strategically planting certain crops side by side or in close proximity to each other.
+This is the practice of strategically planting certain crops close to one another.

-In this article, we’ll take a look at some of the best and worst companion plants for this fruit.
+In this article, we will take a look at some of the best and worst companion plants for this fruit.

 Good Companion Plants for Pumpkins